Nasdanika/server/org.nasdanika.web/doc/web-sockets.md

 a web socket context.
 If ``keepWebSocketContext`` @RouteMethod annotation attribute is set to true then a context is kept open for the whole life of the WebSocket.
 Otherwise (default) a new web socket context is created for each invocation and is closed after the invocation finishes.

-WebSocket creator methods can use all the parameter annotations available for other route methods, e.g. [[javadoc>org.nasdanika.core.ServiceParameter]] annotation, so web socket listeners can have access to OSGi services.
+WebSocket creator methods can use all the parameter annotations available for other route methods, e.g. [[javadoc>org.nasdanika.core.ServiceParameter]] annotation, so web socket listeners can have access to OSGi services, request parameters, etc..

 Sample ContextWebSocketListener creator method in a dispatch route for a CDOObject: